felix-sebastian/form-demo/README.md

 ## The solution

 I've opted to build most of the form components from scratch such as the select box.
 I could have easily used some libraries for this, but I didn't want to compromise on having a consistent style accross the UI, and was afraid if I didn't do this there wouldn't be much code left to write!
 This probably wouldn't have been the best trade off in a commercial context but for this task I was happy to do that.
+I actually spent most of the available time building the select component.

 I'm using react, jest for testing, react-router to achieve the back/forward behavior and styled-components for CSS.